 In an attempt to give you a sense of how this works, below is an imagined conversation with "Congressman X" from California that incorporates many of the things I hear again and again when I'm on the Hill representing ASTA members.

-Travel agents?
+Congressman X: Travel agents?
 You guys are still around?
-ASTA:

-Whenever my wife needs to fly to D.C., she just books it herself on the Internet.
-ASTA:
+Congressman X: Whenever my wife needs to fly to D.C., she just books it herself on the Internet.

 But agents are about much more than air.
 They arrange more than 144 million trips annually, representing $141 billion in total sales.
 In fact, agents are the primary distributors of cruises and tours, selling $9.6 billion in cruises (68% of all cruises sold) and $7.8 billion worth of tour packages (67%).

-So it sounds like consumers have a good reason to use a travel agent, even though they can do it themselves online.
-ASTA:
+Congressman X: So it sounds like consumers have a good reason to use a travel agent, even though they can do it themselves online.